5: Designing Projects and Collecting Text Data

 Topic Model for Departmental Research Interests

-• As a preview of one of the topics we will cover after reading week, we will use this data to estimate a topic model
+• Let’s use this data to estimate a topic model

 • Two questions in this application: